spectralDNS/shenfun/docs/source/stokes.rst

 We assume homogeneous Dirichlet boundary conditions in one direction and periodicity in the remaining two.
 The solver described runs with MPI without any further considerations required from the user.
-The solver assembles a block matrix, that is shown below for the Legendre basis and Fourier coefficients l = m = 5.
+The solver assembles a block matrix with sparsity pattern as shown below for the Legendre basis.

 .. _fig:BlockMat: